GulamJilani5/java-fundamentals/multithreading/multithreading-solution.md

 ## ➡️ Synchronization

 - Lock-based (uses intrinsic locks / monitors).
-- Provides both mutual exclusion (atomicity) and visibility guarantees
+- 🔴Provides both **mutual exclusion (atomicity)** + **visibility** guarantees
+- 🔴Only thread enters the block at a time.
 - Method level (instance or static).
 - Block level (synchronized block within a method).
 - Cannot be applied at class level directly (but can synchronize static methods for class-level locks).

 ##### Use Case

-- When you need to protect a critical section involving multiple operations.
+- 🔴When you need to protect a critical section involving multiple operations and shared state.
 - **Example:** transferring money between two accounts.

 #### 🟦 Synchronized Methods: